rsnodgrass/hass-xantech/README.md

 ## Support

 Visit the [community support discussion thread](https://community.home-assistant.io/t/xantech-dayton-audio-sonance-multi-zone-amps/450908) for issues with this integration.
-If you have a code change or bug fix, feel free to submit a Pull Request.
+The developers are just volunteers from the community and do not provide any support, so it is best to ask the entire community for help or questions.
+Please submit Pull Requests with bug fixes!

 ### FEATURES NOT SUPPORTED